koii-network/docs/quickstart/crawler/task-structure.md

 ### **Overview:**

-The `TwitterTask` class,found in `twitter-task.js` provides functionality to crawl Twitter based on a search term, populate a database with the crawl results, validate submissions of other nodes using the database, and manage CID (Content Identifier) submissions.
+The `TwitterTask` class,found in `twitter-task.js` provides functionality for non-profits to crawl Twitter based on a search term, populate a database with the crawl results, validate submissions of other nodes using the database, and manage CID (Content Identifier) submissions.

 :::tip
 Edit `searchTerm` (defaulted to 'Web3') to customize your crawler.